logancarlile97/HomelabShutdown/README.md

 All local machine commands should be placed at the end of the csv file.

 Just like a remote machine you need to place your public ssh key in the <code>authorized_keys</code> file of the local machine.
+### Changing the Shutdown Pin
+When attempting to run a shutdown using the keypad a pin will be required

 ## PowerOn Features

 ### PowerOn CSV File Usage